Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

-RBFCU requires members with an auto loan to maintain a comprehensive insurance policy, which includes coverage that protects against damage to the vehicle caused by non-collision events outside of members’ control.
-This includes theft, vandalism, glass and windshield damage, fire, animal accidents, weather, or other acts of nature.
-RBFCU also requires that the policy names RBFCU as a loss payee and lienholder.
+RBFCU requires members to maintain a comprehensive insurance policy, subject to a maximum deductible of $1,000, which includes coverage that protects against damage to the vehicle caused by non-collision events outside of the members’ control.
+These events include theft, vandalism, glass and windshield damage, fire, animal accidents, weather, or other acts of nature.
+RBFCU also requires that the policy name RBFCU as a loss payee and lien holder.

 • How much does a monthly Collateral Protection Insurance (CPI) policy cost?